Teeth Sensitivity After Root Canal: What You Need to Know

 In addition to tooth sensitivity, you may notice other effects after a root canal:

-• Pain: Mild to moderate pain is common in the days following a root canal.
+• Pain: Most patients experience mild to moderate pain or discomfort in the days following a root canal.
+Mild discomfort is normal.
+They experience it for three to five days after a root canal.
 This pain is usually manageable with over-the-counter pain relievers such as ibuprofen or acetaminophen.
 The pain should gradually decrease as the tooth heals.
+Lingering discomfort or lingering pain that persists beyond the typical recovery period may indicate a complication and should be evaluated by your dentist.

 • Swelling: Some swelling in the gums or face may occur after the procedure.
 Applying ice packs to the affected area can help reduce swelling and provide relief.

 • Discomfort: The tooth may feel different or slightly uncomfortable for a while.
+Some patients may experience throbbing pain or tooth pain.
+A dentist should evaluate persistent pain, as it may signal an underlying issue.
 This discomfort is usually temporary and should improve as the tooth heals and adjusts to the changes.

 When to See Your Dentist

-• Severe Pain: Intense or severe pain is not normal and could indicate a problem, such as an infection or a failed root canal.
+• Severe Pain: Intense or severe pain is not normal and could indicate a problem, such as an infection, infected tissue, or a failed root canal tooth.
 It is important to seek prompt dental care in this case.

 • Swelling: Persistent or worsening swelling may need attention.
-Your dentist can determine if there is an underlying issue that needs to be addressed.
+Your dentist can determine if there is an underlying issue, such as infections or other complications, that needs to be addressed.

 • Fever: A fever could indicate an infection.
+Symptoms such as worsening swelling in the face or gums, fever, or a bad taste in the mouth after a root canal may indicate infection and require professional attention.
 If you develop a fever after a root canal, contact your dentist immediately.